Binnacle-boys/sail_routing_dart/README.md

 This process uses polar plots of sail boats to obtain the optimal sailing route based on a polar plot, wind speed and direction.
 ### Polar Plot ###
 A number of sail boats use polar plots to determine a boat's speed in respect to wind speed and direction.
 CSVs are used to generate a polar plot object in order to determine optimal headings.
 A sample CSV file is contained in the assets folder of the library and this file is sourced from here: http://jieter.github.io/orc-data/site/csvplot.html

+Inside the CSV files the columns are described as follows:

+twa/tws - The relative angle from the wind that the row corresponds to.
+6,8,10,12,14,16,20 - Each one of these columns is labeled as a separate wind speed in knots.
+And the column's value represents the boat's speed a that wind speed.

+For example one row in the CSV file has the first column representing its relative wind angle.
+The following columns represent the boat's speed with that angle and wind speed.

 To construct a polar plot object use the following code:
 ```dart
 PolarPlot plot = PolarPlot();